-Mr. McNabb is Chairman of The Vanguard Group, Inc. and served as CEO from 2008 to 2017.
+Mr. McNabb served as Chairman of The Vanguard Group, Inc. from 2008 until his retirement in 2018 and served as CEO from 2008 to 2017.
 He joined Vanguard in 1986.
-In 2010 he became Chairman of the Board of Directors and the Board of Trustees of the Vanguard group of investment companies.
+In 2010, he became Chairman of the Board of Directors and the Board of Trustees of the Vanguard group of investment companies.
 Earlier in his career, Mr. McNabb led each of Vanguard's client facing business divisions.
-Mr. McNabb serves as the Vice-Chairman of the Investment Company Institute's Board of Governors, and served as Chairman from 2013 to 2016.
+Mr. McNabb serves as the Vice-Chairman of the Investment Company Institute's Board of Governors and served as Chairman from 2013 to 2016.
 Mr. McNabb is Chairman of the Board of the Zoological Society of Philadelphia and serves on the Wharton Leadership Advisory Board and the Dartmouth Athletic Advisory Board.
 He is also a board member of CECP: The CEO Force for Good.